awsdocs/amazon-ecr-user-guide/doc_source/encryption-at-rest.md

 }
 ```

-### Required IAM permissions when using a customer\-managed CMK<a name="encryption-customer-managed-key"></a>
+### Required IAM permissions when using a customer managed CMK<a name="encryption-customer-managed-key"></a>

-When creating a repository with AWS KMS encryption enabled using a customer\-managed CMK, there are required permissions for both the CMK key policy and the IAM policy for the user or role creating the repository\.
+When creating a repository with AWS KMS encryption enabled using a customer managed CMK, there are required permissions for both the CMK key policy and the IAM policy for the user or role creating the repository\.

 When creating your own CMK, you can either use the default key policy AWS KMS creates or you can specify your own\.
-To ensure that the customer\-managed CMK remains manageable by the account owner, the key policy for the CMK should allow all AWS KMS actions for the root user of the account\.
+To ensure that the customer managed CMK remains manageable by the account owner, the key policy for the CMK should allow all AWS KMS actions for the root user of the account\.
 Additional scoped permissions may be added to the key policy but at minimum the root user should be given permissions to manage the CMK\.
 To allow the CMK to be used only for requests that originate in Amazon ECR, you can use the [kms:ViaService condition key](https://docs.aws.amazon.com/kms/latest/developerguide/policy-conditions.html#conditions-kms-via-service) with the `ecr.<region>.amazonaws.com` value\.

 The following example key policy gives the AWS account \(root user\) that owns the CMK full access to the CMK\.
 For more information about this example key policy, see [Allows access to the AWS account and enables IAM policies](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html#key-policy-default-allow-root-enable-iam) in the *AWS Key Management Service Developer Guide*\.